nanoporetech/dorado-docs/docs/basecaller/duplex.md

                                 will be performed automatically.

 Output arguments:
-  --min-qscore                Discard reads with mean Q-score below this threshold.
+  --min-qscore                Discard reads with mean Q-score below this threshold or write them to
+                                output files marked `fail` if `--output-dir` is set.
   --emit-fastq                Output in fastq format.
   --emit-sam                  Output in SAM format.
-  -o, --output-dir            Optional output folder, if specified output will be written to a calls
+  -o, --output-dir            Optional output folder which becomes the root of the nested output folder structure.
-                                file (calls_<timestamp>.sam|.bam|.fastq) in the given folder.

 Alignment arguments:
   --reference                 Path to reference for alignment.